 1. Prior to demolition and/or construction, the main contractor will erect the staked and braced TPBs as per the appended Tree Protection Plan (TPP) and as detailed in the 'Tree Protection Barrier Specification' at Appendix 4 of this report.
 See also Appendix MS(ii) below.
-This will establish the fenced-off Construction Exclusion Zones: CEZs (marked up on the TPP).
-2. On no account shall these CEZs be used for the storage/preparation of any construction/building materials.
-3. Prior to commencement of any site demolition, construction, preparation, excavation or material deliveries, the Consulting Arborist will inspect installation of the TPB and the CEZs.
-Any damage occurring to the TPB during the demolition or construction phase will be made good by the main contractor.
+This will establish the rear fenced-off Construction Exclusion Zone: CEZ (marked up on the TPP).
+On no account shall this CEZ be used for the storage/preparation of any construction/building materials.
+Additionally, TPBs in the form of temporary braced heavy-duty ply-boards shall be placed around the two replacement tree planting areas to prevent soil compaction and/or contamination).
+Again these would be installed prior to any demolition and/or construction.
+2. Tree Protection Box (TPB): To protect both the trunk and tree pit of the oak T2 a temporary braced heavy-duty ply-board TPB shall be installed.
+See example below.
+NB I To be installed prior to any demolition and/or construction